aws-neuron/aws-neuron-sdk/FAQ.md

 TODO For full details on MXnet interface support, please refer:  http://github.com/aws/aws-mla/kaena/docs/mxnet_flow_interfaces.md.

-**Q: Performance is not what I expect it to be, what's the next step?**
-TODO

 **Q: How do I take advantage of Inferentia’s NeuronCore Pipeline capability to lower latency?**

 Inf1 instances with multiple Inferentia chips, such as Inf1.6xlarge or Inf1.24xlarge, support a fast chip-to-chip interconnect.
 Using the Neuron Processing Pipeline capability, you can split your model and load it to local cache memory across multiple chips.
 The Neuron compiler uses ahead-of-time (AOT) compilation technique to analyze the input model and compile it to fit across the on-chip memory of single or multiple Inferentia chips.
 Doing so enables the NeuronCores to have high-speed access to models and not require access to off-chip memory, keeping latency bounded while increasing the overall inference throughput.
 For more details, read the [TODO]().